Analytic continuation of nucleon electromagnetic form factors in the time-like region: The nucleon model

 \subsection{Electromagnetic form factors in Skyrme model}

 Nucleons FFs were firstly obtained in the framework of Skyrme model, by Braaten, Tse and Willcox~\cite{Braaten}.
 The starting point consisted in deducing the most general expression for the electromagnetic current, at a given order in some expansion parameter, that fulfilled all symmetries and constraints of the model.
 Due to the equivalence, discussed in Sec.~\ref{sec:skyrme}, of the Skyrme and an $SU(N_c)$-QCD Lagrangian, in the large-$N_c$ limit, the natural expansion parameter turns out to be $1/N_c$.
-For instance, the Skyrme Hamiltonian of eq.~(\ref{eq:H-sk}), being both $M$ and $\Lambda$ of order $N_c$, contains terms up to the first order in the $1/N_c$ expansion. \\ The expression of the electromagnetic current, at the leading $1/N_c$ order, is written in terms of position, momentum, spin and isospin operators, and also two model-dependent four-vector functions of $\vec{X}^2$ (eight scalar functions), to be furthermore specified by imposing symmetries (hedgehog ansatz included) and physical constraints (e.g.: $B=1$).
-Only two, $b(\vec{X}^2)$ and $t(\vec{X}^2)$, out of the eight scalar functions, survive the characterization procedure, hence, using relations and definitions of eqs.~(\ref{eq:current-ffs}) and~(\ref{eq:sachs}) in the Breit frame, nucleon SLFFs can be obtained as the Fourier transforms:
+For instance, the Skyrme Hamiltonian of Eq.~(\ref{eq:H-sk}), being both $M$ and $\Lambda$ of order $N_c$, contains terms up to the first order in the $1/N_c$ expansion. \\ The expression of the electromagnetic current, at the leading $1/N_c$ order, is written in terms of position, momentum, spin and isospin operators, and also two model-dependent four-vector functions of $\vec{X}^2$ (eight scalar functions), to be furthermore specified by imposing symmetries (hedgehog ansatz included) and physical constraints (e.g.: $B=1$).
+Only two, $b(\vec{X}^2)$ and $t(\vec{X}^2)$, out of the eight scalar functions, survive the characterization procedure, hence, using relations and definitions of Eqs.~(\ref{eq:current-ffs}) and~(\ref{eq:sachs}) in the Breit frame, nucleon SLFFs can be obtained as the Fourier transforms {(e.g., apart from constant normalization factors, see Eqs~(2.5-2.8) of Ref.~\cite{Holzwarth1})}

-where $j_i(x)$ is the $i$-th spherical Bessel function and $Q^2=-q^2$, with $\sqrt{Q^2}\equiv Q>0$ in the SL region. \\ In the Skyrme model, the functions $b(r)$ and $t(r)$, are defined only in terms of chiral angle $F(r)$.
-Their expressions, obtained by comparing the electromagnetic current, as extracted from the Lagrangian of eq.~(\ref{eq:Ld-sk}), with the general "educated" parametrization discussed so far, are \be
+where $j_i(x)$ is the $i$-th spherical Bessel function and $Q^2=-q^2$, with $\sqrt{Q^2}\equiv Q>0$ in the SL region.
+From now on we will consider a unique FF definition in SL and TL regions and hence we will use the same symbols, omitting tilde and over-bar. \\ In the Skyrme model the functions $b(r)$ and $t(r)$, {also called baryon and moment-of-inertia densities, respectively,} are defined only in terms of chiral angle $F(r)$.
+Their expressions, obtained by comparing the electromagnetic current, as extracted from the Lagrangian of Eq.~(\ref{eq:Ld-sk}), with the general ``educated'' parametrization discussed so far, are \be